-1. the event poses no challenge to safety systems,

-2. the event is bounded by another initiating event or the induced accident scenario is already included in the PSA (from other causes) (in that case, there is no need for a specific development of the PSA but its probability shall be considered in conjunction with another event (or group)).
+- 1. the event poses no challenge to safety systems, - 2. the event is bounded by another initiating event or the induced accident scenario is already included in the PSA (from other causes) (in that case, there is no need for a specific development of the PSA but its probability shall be considered in conjunction with another event (or group)),

 If the event (external hazard) has the potential to induce catastrophic levels of destruction on the plant and regional scale offsite consequences such scenarios cannot be screened out from the extended PSA.
+Such scenario should be subject to the need for practical elimination.